nirv-ai/docs/vault/README.md

 ################# DANGER ###################
 # this logs all your unseal tokens & vault token as plain text in your shell
 # this logs the minimum amount of unseal tokens required to unseal vault
-./script.vault.sh get_unseal_tokens
+script.vault.sh get_unseal_tokens
 # or you can retrieve a single unseal token only (wont log your vault token)
-./script.vault.sh get_single_unseal_token 0 # or 1 for the second, or 2 for third, etc.
+script.vault.sh get_single_unseal_token 0 # or 1 for the second, or 2 for third, etc.
 ################# DANGER ###################
 ############################################
 ```